 DoIT provides a wide range of services to support teaching and learning with technology.
 Academic Technology (AT) supports Learn@UW (UW-Madison’s course management system); provides consultations, demonstrations, and custom eLearning development; and sponsors workshops, seminars, and training at no cost to faculty and instructional staff.

 Through its Engage program, AT helps UW-Madison faculty and instructors solve teaching and learning challenges by providing:

 - Technology resources and assistance

 The Digital Media Center (DMC) helps faculty, staff, and graduate students integrate multimedia into teaching and research.
 Its cross-platform computer classroom is free to timetable credit courses at UW-Madison and, as space is available, for educational and research events for campus audiences.
 The DMC sponsors an average of 40 technology events per year and last year hosted dozens of classes from many departments.
-The New Media Centers Consortium (NMC), an international organization dedicated to the exploration and use of new media and new technologies, recognized UW-Madison as a Center of Excellence in 2007.
+The New Media Centers Consortium (NMC), an international organization dedicated to the exploration and use of new media and new technologies.

 Learn@UW is an online course management system offering instructional tools that enhance traditional and online courses, workshops, and other training settings.
 Instructors use Learn@UW to share documents and media with students, post grades, deliver online quizzes and surveys, host online discussions, and track learners’ progress.

 DoIT is a nationally recognized leader in Web accessibility policy development and access.
 Its Technology Accessibility Program supports people with disabilities and those designing applications, instruction and Web pages.
 Resources, such as educational videos, an accessibility checklist, and an online course called Web Accessibility 101, help faculty and staff understand and comply with the campus Web accessibility policy.